dhanuk13/chicago-311-pothole/README.md

 **Do pothole repair times in Chicago vary with neighborhood income?
 An observational analysis of 76k 311 requests.**

 Across Chicago's 77 community areas, lower-income neighborhoods show modestly longer pothole repair times.
-The pattern is statistically significant and persists after controlling for request volume — so it isn't just a backlog effect — but it's weak: income accounts for only about 9% of the variation.
+The pattern is statistically significant and persists after controlling for request volume so it isn't just a backlog effect  but it's weak: income accounts for only about 9% of the variation.
 This is an observed association, not evidence of causation; unmeasured factors like road condition and pothole severity likely matter more.
 I framed the project around separating differences in neighborhood conditions from differences in measured response times — a methodological question, not a policy claim.

+**Tools:** Python (pandas, scikit-learn, statsmodels, geopandas, libpysal/esda), matplotlib.

 ## Data

 - **311 pothole requests** (Chicago Data Portal): ~76k, 2020–2025, filtered to "Pothole in Street."
 - **Socioeconomic indicators by community area** (Chicago Data Portal, 2008–2012): per-capita income and hardship index, joined on community-area number.
+- **Community-area boundaries** (Chicago Data Portal, GeoJSON): the geographic shape of each of the 77 community areas, used to determine which areas border each other for the spatial analysis.
 Income data predates the pothole data by ~a decade, so it serves as a proxy for relative neighborhood wealth; areas that changed substantially may be misclassified.

 ## Method